A Complete Guide To

 IELTS Reading Overview

-The International English Language Testing System or IELTS, is primarily taken by anybody aiming to study, immigrate or work abroad in a primarily English-speaking country.
-It is accepted by over 10,000 organisations in 100+ countries and the scores are valid for 2 years.
-For a detailed guide on IELTS’ exam pattern, registration, fees, and exam dates, visit this excellent link.
-We definitely recommend you check it out before perusing the following sub-topics, in order to gain a holistic understanding of the exam.
+The International English Language Testing System or IELTS is primarily taken by anybody aiming to study, immigrate or work abroad in a predominantly English-speaking country.
+It is accepted by over 10,000 organizations in 100+ countries and the IELTS scores are valid for 2 years.
+For a detailed guide on the IELTS test patterns, registration, fees, and test dates, visit this excellent link.
+We definitely recommend you check it out before perusing the following sub-topics, in order to gain a holistic understanding of the test.

-The IELTS Academic test duration is for 2 hours and 45 minutes.
-This time is distributed amongst 4 sections of the exam –
+The IELTS Academic test duration is 2 hours and 45 minutes.
+This time is distributed amongst 4 sections of the test –

-This is what we are here for. : ) We will discuss the overview of this section in detail as we proceed.
+This article focuses on this section.
+We will discuss the overview of this section in detail as we proceed.

-The written word has been one of my mankind’s significant achievements.
-Mastery of a language is incomplete without mastery over its script (if there is a script; there are many without written scripts!).
+The written word has been one of mankind’s significant achievements.
+Mastery of a language is incomplete without mastery over its script (if there is a script; there are many without written scripts as well!).

 Listening is one of the most crucial parts of interpersonal communication.
-If you are to work or learn abroad, where the medium of instruction is in English, then you must learn to listen, analyse and understand.
-You should aim to do it in such a way, that you are able to think in the English Language, the way you think in your mother tongue.
-Visual thinkers – read ‘able to think’ as ‘able to see’.
+If you are to work or learn abroad, where the medium of instruction is in English, then you must learn to listen, analyze and understand.
+You should aim to do it in such a way that you are able to think in the English Language, the way you think in your mother tongue.

 IELTS Reading Section Overview

 The Reading Section of the IELTS is designed to test the various facets of reading skills, such as reading and understanding the main idea, summarization, recognition of the author’s opinions/argument, and being able to analyze the same.
 There will be a time limit of 60 minutes, with 40 questions in the Reading Section, regardless of whichever version of the IELTS you take.